Citizen's arrest: England and Wales

 Where an arrest is made after an offence has been committed, the person who makes the arrest must actually know, not simply suspect that an offence has actually been committed.
-If it later turns out that an offence had not been committed, such an arrest would be unlawful.
+If it later turns out that an offence had not been committed (which will often be found to be the case when the defendant is acquitted), such an arrest would be unlawful.

 "Any person" powers can be used to arrest before an offence occurs as long as the offence in question falls within the Criminal Attempts Act 1981.
 This act creates the offence of an attempted offence, as long as the offence being attempted is an indictable.
 For this to apply, the offence must actually be in the process of being attempted—preparatory steps are not sufficient.
-Furthermore, the definition of what constitutes a "crime" was clarified in R v Jones (Margaret) which stated under the S3 CLA1967 meaning, it was held to be any domestic crime in England/Wales.
-Kent Police have released a brief yet comprehensive guide on reasonable force.

 A citizen's arrest cannot be made: